Book

 Learn how to

-case and uncase books in slip-cases; It’s easy to damage a book’s textblock and
+case and uncase books in slip-cases; It’s easy to damage a book’s textblock and binding by improper casing.
+Come by our shop and I’ll show you how to do

-shop and I’ll show you how to do it the right way.
+it the right way.

 Books with heavy textblocks should be stored flat or with the textblock supported underneath by a piece of cardboard/foam board, cut to fit.
 The reason: heavy textblocks tear away from bindings in which the only thing holding them in place is the hinge.
 I've repaired dozen of old Bibles and dictionaries with this very problem.